-To borrow a page from the great American poet, Robert Frost, and his possibly most famous poem known as “The Road Not Taken”, when moving to Ecuador, virtually all Expats are plagued with the very necessary decision of, WHICH TYPE RESIDENCY VISA PATH SHALL I CHOOSE???
+To borrow a page from the great American poet, Robert Frost, and his possibly most famous poem known as “The Road Not Taken”, when moving to Ecuador, virtually all Expats are plagued with the very necessary decision of, WHICH RESIDENCY VISA PATH SHALL I CHOOSE???

 Well luckily, that choice, while certainly not one to be made on a whim, can in fact happily be made over say, a bottle of wine..

-This type Visa, as you might already have guessed or be abreast of, is by far the most common type Residency Visa that Expats apply for when moving to Ecuador, as it is simply hinged on the fact that the Expat has a Guaranteed Pension from either Social Security, a past Public Employer or a past Private Employer (even “Life Only” Annuity Contracts issued by typically Private Insurance Companies also work for the Pensioners Visa).
-For this type Visa, one just needs an original “Pension Benefits Letter” from the issuing institution, stating that the Beneficiary (i.e. the guaranteed monthly income recipient) is receiving a minimum of $800 per month that is generally promised for life to the Beneficiary (plus $100 additional per month for life is necessary in the case of any Dependents of the Beneficiary who are also moving to Ecuador, such as the Beneficiary’s Spouse, Children, Siblings or Grandchildren).
+The Pensioner Visa, as you might already have guessed, is by far the most common type Residency that Expats apply for when moving to Ecuador.
+Because, it is simply hinged on the fact that the Expat has a “Guaranteed Pension” for life that is issued or provided by either Social Security, a prior Public Employer or past Private Employer (even “Life Only” Annuity Contracts issued by typically Private Insurance Companies also serve just fine for obtaining the Pensioner Visa itself).
+For this type visa, one just needs an original “Pension Benefits Letter” from the issuing institution, stating that the Beneficiary (i.e. the guaranteed monthly income recipient) is receiving a minimum of $800USD per month that is promised for life to the Beneficiary (an additional $100 per month for life is necessary in the case of any Dependents of the Beneficiary who are also moving to Ecuador, such as the Beneficiary’s Spouse, Children or Grandchildren).

-The above mentioned “Pension Benefits Letter” can NOT usually be one that is printed off of the Internet or issued by snail mail once per year or per quarter.
-Instead, it must generally be one in which the Beneficiary either visits in person or calls to the local Pension office (i.e. an in person visit to the local Social Security Administration or a phone call to one’s former Public Employer or Private Employer, etc.), and this Pension Benefits Letter is generally required to be signed by an authorized representative of the Pension office, with the name of said representative also printed legibly on the Pension Benefits Letter, plus also a “Stamp” from that such office provided towards the bottom of the Pension Benefits Letter, so as to add some, shall I say, “pomp and circumstance” to the authenticity of the Pension Benefits Letter (please note that this additional requirement of a “Stamp” is simply to further certify the sanctity of the Pension Benefits Letter for the Immigration Ministry and has nothing whatsoever to do with a personal preference of mine or that of any other person).
+The above mentioned “Pension Benefits Letter” can NOT usually be one that is printed off of the Internet or issued by snail mail once per year or quarterly.
+Instead, it generally must be one in which the Beneficiary either visits in person or calls to the local Pension office (i.e. an in person visit to the local Social Security Administration or a phone call to one’s former Public Employer or Private Employer, etc.), and this Pension Benefits Letter is usually required to be signed by an authorized representative of the Pension office.
+As well, the name of said authorized representative should also be printed legibly on the Pension Benefits Letter (if possible) and/or a “Stamp” be provided from that such office, at the bottom of the Pension Benefits Letter, so as to add some, “pomp and circumstance”, to the authenticity of the Pension Benefits Letter.
+Please note that this additional requirement of a “Signature and/or Stamp” is simply to further certify the sanctity of the Pension Benefits Letter for the Ecuadorian Immigration Ministry, and has nothing whatsoever to do with any personal preference of mine as an Immigration Attorney.